 If you’ve already got damaged hair, using heat to style it is only going to exacerbate the problem.
 Give your hair a break from heat styling tools while it’s recovering from chlorine damage.

-Other General Healthy Hair Tips
+Healthy Hair Tips for Swimmers

 According to the American Academy of Dermatology Association, there are a few other things you can do in order to keep your hair healthy, shiny, and strong.